Skip to content

 qim3d.segmentation.watershed

-watershed(bin_vol, min_distance=5)
+watershed(binary_volume, min_distance=5)

-Apply watershed segmentation to a binary volume.
+Performs watershed segmentation to separate touching objects in a binary volume.

 Parameters: